amtep/ck3-tiger/README.md

 If you want to build it yourself, you will have to [install the Rust programming language](https://www.rust-lang.org/tools/install).

 Run `cargo build --release -p ck3-tiger` in the project's directory, then run the program as `target/release/ck3-tiger`.

+## Contributions

+I welcome contributions and collaborations!
+Some forms that contributions can take:

+* Suggestions and ideas about what things tiger should check
+* Telling me which of the output messages are confusing or hard to understand
+* Reporting false positives, where tiger complains about a problem that's not real
+* Filing an issue on GitHub about a problem you have, or sending me email directly
+* Starting up the game to verify something that's marked "TODO: verify" in the code

+Contributions in the form of code are also welcome.
+They should be made as GitHub pull requests, and you should read and understand the project's copyright license before doing so.
+It may help to file a GitHub issue before starting to code, though, since I may prefer to solve the problem in a different way.

+Some ideas for code contributions:

+* Adding a new check and its error report
+* Adding a validator for a new item type
+* Updating a validator to a new game version
+* Solving one of the hundreds of TODO comments in the code
+* Solving one of the issues marked in the [TODO](https://github.com/amtep/ck3-tiger/wiki/Todo) or [IDEAS](https://github.com/amtep/ck3-tiger/wiki/Ideas) wiki pages
+* Speed or memory use improvements; opportunities are all over the place

+See the [`CODING`](CODING.md) file for an overview of the code and coding style.

+### License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [`LICENSE`](LICENSE) file for more details.

 ## Sample output